The Climate Masterclass: Training and Insights on Climate and the Law (On-demand Training)

 This training session will examine the government’s strategies on achieving net zero, examining how these strategies are interconnected and their overall adequacy in addressing the challenges of sustainability.
 This session will provide a thorough analysis of the government’s approach to the Net Zero Strategy (NZS), highlighting key policies and initiatives designed to propel the UK towards its climate goals.

-With: Nina Pindham, Rob Williams, Lord Deben, Chair of the Climate Change Committee, and Lord Carnwath, Visiting Professor in Practice at the Grantham Research Institute at LSE and former UK Supreme Court Justice.
+With: Nina Pindham, Rob Williams, Lord Deben, Chair of the Climate Change Committee, Lord Carnwath, Visiting Professor in Practice at the Grantham Research Institute at LSE and former UK Supreme Court Justice, and Tom Burke, co-founder of E3G.

 Power to the People: getting renewable energy from source to user